As an Amazon Associate, I earn from qualifying purchases at no additional cost to you. See privacy policy for more details. Thank you!

 - Roll it out.

 That is a very simplified list of steps, but it is basically all there is to it.
-I just want you to see that it isn’t as scary as it seems that it might be.
-Here is a more detailed description and then the official recipe is below.
+I just want you to see that it isn't as scary as it seems that it might be.

 - Remove your rings, bracelets, watches.
-This is a very underutilized yet very important step!????
+This is a very underutilized yet very important step!

 - Make a little "well" with the flour